sttk/cliargs/README.md

 <a name="usage"></a>
 ## Usage examplee

-This library provides 3 functions to parse command line arguments, and privides a function to print help a text.
+This library provides 3 functions to parse command line arguments, and provides a function to print help a text.

 ### 1. Parse CLI arguments without configurations